Brand X (The X-Files): Reception

 "Brand X" first aired in the United States on April 16, 2000.
 This episode earned a Nielsen rating of 6.8, with a 10 share, meaning that roughly 6.8 percent of all television-equipped households, and 10 percent of households watching television, were tuned in to the episode.
 It was viewed by 10.81 million viewers.
 The episode aired in the United Kingdom and Ireland on Sky1 on July 16, 2000, and received 0.75 million viewers, making it the most watched episode that week.
 Fox promoted the episode with the tagline "Tonight the terror is inside.
 Deep inside."

 Tom Kessenich, in his book Examinations, gave the episode a moderately positive review.
 He wrote that "this wasn't the most riveting X-File I've ever seen and there wasn't a tremendous amount of heart-pounding tension from beginning to end [...] but that didn't bother me.
 Sometimes, just being entertained is enough."
 Paula Vitaris from Cinefantastique gave the episode a moderately positive review and awarded it two-and-a-half stars out of four.
 Vitaris concluded that the episode was "not the series' most exciting episode, but a solid story with interesting characters used well in the service of the plot" Kenneth Silber from Space.com wrote positively of the episode, saying "'Brand X' benefits from a certain unpredictability in its plot and characters.
 The menace is unusual, and imaginatively conceived.
 The tobacco company and its employees display a degree of complexity, rather than merely serving as one-dimensional villains in a public-health morality play."
 Gareth Wigmore of TV Zone gave the episode an 8 out of 10 rating.
 Wigmore noted that a "freshness surrounds the whole episode, presumably a result of the writing".

-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club awarded the episode a "C".
 She called it a "hodge-podge of various elements that have worked in the past but feel beyond tired now".
 She was largely critical of the episode's story, which she felt was a rip-off of The Insider, as well as the make-up effects for the episode, which she called "fairly fake" looking.
-VanDerWerff, however, was complimentary towards Tobin Bell's performance, calling him "charismatic and interesting".
+St. James, however, was complimentary towards Tobin Bell's performance, calling him "charismatic and interesting".
 Rich Rosell from DigitallyObsessed.com awarded the episode 3 out of 5 stars and wrote "Tobacco beetles, dismembered noses and some really bad second-hand smoke permeate this installment, but it gets snuffed out with a lazy payoff."
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode two-and-a-half stars out of five.
 Despite praising the plot, writing "it's a great premise, with lots of gore and larvae", the two lament its loss in direction: "halfway through, once the episode reveals what its concept is, the story is left with nowhere to go."